Solving Distributed Flexible Job Shop Scheduling Problems in the Wool Textile Industry with Quantum Annealing: Related Work

 Generally, most of the papers focus on studying the \ac{JSSP}.
-Although there is some research that includes transportation time in the model, these use classical approaches to solve the problem, like heuristics or \ac{GA}.
-In this research, an extended case of \ac{DFJSP} is studied, where not only jobs, but also job operations can be distributed.
+Although some research includes transportation time in the model, these studies typically employ classical approaches, such as heuristics or \ac{GA}.
+In this research, an extended case of \ac{DFJSP} is studied, where not only jobs (production orders), but also job operations (production steps) can be distributed.
 For this purpose, a D-Wave Quantum Annealer is used to solve the \ac{DFJSP} with distributed operations.
-The availability of a set of machines capable to process the same operation and the geographical distribution of these machines add complexity and pose a significant challenge to solve this combinatorial optimization problem.
+The availability of a set of machines capable of processing the same operation and the geographical distribution of these machines add complexity and pose a significant challenge to solve this combinatorial optimization problem.